Adsolution/CPATool/README.md

 - Resetting XForm no longer necessary.

-- Material names can be left default without issue, as bad characters (sapces and periods) are replaced.
+- Material names can be left default without issue, as bad characters (such as spaces and periods) are replaced.